butyi/sci2can/README.md

 I have exported schematic in PDF for those who do not have KiCad installed.
 [Here is schematic](https://github.com/butyi/sci2can/raw/master/hw/sci2can_sch.pdf).

-Designed PCB is a small board with size 31x32 mm.
+Designed PCB is a small board with size 30x30 mm to fit into mentioned box.
 Here are some pictures about the board design in KiCad.

 ![pcbd1](https://github.com/butyi/sci2can/raw/master/pics/sci2can_pcbd1.png)